data301-2020-winter1/course-project-group_6014/data/README.md

-This parent folder contains to sub-fodlers: raw and processed data
+This parent folder contains two sub-folders: raw and processed data